digbmc/dssf-syll/weeks/02-webdev.md

   - What questions do you still have?
 What issues are still bothering you?
 - Think back on the Project Management Workshop:
   - What are some useful aspects of project management that we should use over the course of the summer?
-  - What are some aspects of prject management that you anticipate using for your work in the future?
+  - What are some aspects of project management that you anticipate using for your work in the future?

 ### 4:30 PM Discussion